-- End-of-course grades: Student cannot appeal final grades earned unless the student has ample evidence that the grade earned was erroneous (miscalculated) or based on discriminatory factors.
+• End-of-course grades: Student cannot appeal final grades earned unless the student has ample evidence that the grade earned was erroneous (miscalculated) or based on discriminatory factors.
 To file a grade appeal, students must provide ample documentation indicating the ways in which the grade was miscalculated or based on discriminatory factors or the appeal will not be heard.
 A final grade for a course may be disputed within five weeks of the last day of the course.
 Students may not file a grade appeal with the University for a grade/score on an individual assignment while the course is in progress.
-Students are expected to employ and demonstrate open and respectful communication with the instructor to resolve a grade dispute prior to submitting a grade appeal to the University. - A published policy: Students who have issues with a particular policy may in some cases appeal the policy.
-However, the following is a list of examples, albeit a non-exhaustive list, for which a dispute of a published policy is not acceptable, and for which relief (tuition and fees) will not be granted: - Disputes arising out of a student's lack of knowledge or understanding of a stated policy - A student's reliance upon verbal statements which conflict with the University's written policies, regardless of the source of the verbal communication - A student's actions when the student failed to investigate, understand, or consider the financial ramifications of that action / decision - A student's failure to regularly review University communications, whether via telephone, mail, or email

-- Illness or death of a person who is not a member of the student's immediate family - Disputes arising because of technological issues that are not in direct control of the University - Code of Conduct: Depending on the severity and origination of a Code of Conduct violation, a student may be subject to consequences of violating the Student Code of Conduct up to, and including, expulsion.
+Students are expected to employ and demonstrate open and

+- respectful communication with the instructor to resolve a grade dispute prior to submitting a grade appeal to the University. - A published policy: Students who have issues with a particular policy may in some cases appeal the policy.
+However, the following is a list of examples, albeit a non-exhaustive list, for which a dispute of a published policy is not acceptable, and for which relief (tuition and fees) will not be granted: - Disputes arising out of a student's lack of knowledge or understanding of a stated policy - A student's reliance upon verbal statements which conflict with the University's written policies, regardless of the source of the verbal communication - A student's actions when the student failed to investigate, understand, or consider the financial ramifications of that action / decision - A student's failure to regularly review University communications, whether via telephone, mail, or e-mail - Illness or death of a person who is not a member of the student's immediate family - Disputes arising because of technological issues that are not in direct control of the University - Reinstatement Admission Appeals: Students who have been dismissed from the University due to a lack of academic progress.
+Students do have the option to submit a Request for Reinstatement. - Code of Conduct: Depending on the severity and origination of a Code of Conduct violation, a student may be subject to consequences of violating the Student Code of Conduct up to, and including, expulsion.
 A Code of Conduct violation that is also a violation of state or federal law will be turned over to the appropriate authorities for action and is not under the jurisdiction of the University.

-Reason for Appeal 1st Appeal Level 2 nd Appeal Level End-of-course grades Program chair or equivalent in the appropriate college Dean of the appropriate college or designee A published policy Appeals Decision Board Vice President of Academic Affairs or designee Reinstatement Admission Appeals Dean (or designee) of the appropriate college Vice President of Academic Affairs or designee A Code of Conduct violation that may result in sanctions up to and including suspension from GCU Dean (or designee) of the appropriate college Vice President of Academic Affairs or designee A Code of Conduct violation that results in expulsion from GCU Vice President of Academic Affairs or designee University President or designee A doctoral academic appeal Dean of College of Doctoral Studies Vice President of Academic Affairs or designee Denial of doctoral admission NA Vice President of Academic Affairs or designee
+Reason for Appeal 1 st Appeal Level 2 nd Appeal Level End-of-course grades Program chair or equivalent in the appropriate college Dean of the appropriate college or designee A published policy Appeals Decision Board Vice President of Academic Affairs or designee Reinstatement Admission Appeals Dean (or designee) of the appropriate college Vice President of Academic Affairs or designee

+Reason for Appeal 1st Appeal Level 2 nd Appeal Level A Code of Conduct violation that may result in sanctions up to and including suspension from GCU Dean (or designee) of the appropriate college Vice President of Academic Affairs or designee A Code of Conduct violation that results in expulsion from GCU Vice President of Academic Affairs or designee Provost or designee A doctoral academic appeal Dean of College of Doctoral Studies Vice President of Academic Affairs or designee Denial of doctoral admission NA Vice President of Academic Affairs or designee